jaseemery/TemporalFun/docs/README.md

 - If builds fail during deployment, ensure code compiles locally first: `dotnet build`

 ### Docker Issues
-- If containers fail to start, check logs with `docker compose logs <service-name>`
+- If containers fail to start, check logs with `docker compose -f docker-compose.blue-green.yml logs <service-name>`
 - For permission issues on mounted volumes, check that Docker has access to the project directory
 - If health checks fail, wait a few minutes for services to fully initialize